+Sonos requires no introductions, but a new product always does.
 Sonos Playbase is a wireless soundbar that was launched in 2017 under a global campaign titled “Wake Up The Silent Home”.
-The pitch brief we recieved was simple: design a head-turning retail window for the European market.
-So we rolled up our sleeves, won the pitch (yay!), and then it was time to bring the concept to life.
+The pitch brief oy got was simple in theory.
+We had to design a head-turning retail window for the European market.
+So we rolled up our sleeves, brainstormed *really *hard, and won the pitch.
+And then it was time to bring our winning idea to life.

-Coming up with creative concepts is a challenging process, but making them real is a whole other level of thinking and planning.
-Shout-out to oy’s production and project management skills for making this happen!
+Coming up with creative concepts is a challenging process.
+But making them real is a whole other level of thinking and planning.
+Shout-out to oy’s production and project management skills for making this happen.